OPERATION APPLESEED SPRING UPDATE:

 How many diverse native trees per acre can responsibly be planted?

 Fire severity – what’s the potential for natural regeneration?

 What are the volunteer planting opportunities?

 The USFS and others have plotted several major reforestation projects in multiple national forests.
 The needs are many, the resources, sadly, are few.
-The planting projects range from protecting old growth spotted owl habitats to restoring floodplain habitat for salmon, turtles and trout.
-They include reforesting recreational areas and building new greenhouses to grow more saplings.
+The planting projects range from reforestation, to improving floodplain habitat for salmon, turtles and trout.
+They include revegetating recreational areas and building new greenhouses to grow more saplings.

 Currently, the WGC is focused on allocating our remaining resources to the following projects: